 If you would like advice and help on planning a funeral in Kansas, complete this brief form now to receive your free tool via email.

 Funeral Planning Checklist

-Cemeteries in Kansas
+Services in Kansas

 Kansas may get its fame from "The Wizard of Oz," but the state is also known as the breadbasket of our nation.
 The state's expanse of plains and prairie make for some beautiful and peaceful cemetery options.

-Choosing a Cemetery in Kansas
+Choosing a Location in Kansas

 For example, the humid climate of Hutchinson creates a fertile environment for flowers, and is one of the reasons the 16 gardens found in Fairlawn Burial Park are so lush and beautiful.